Organic Ways to Kill and Prevent White Powdery Mildew

-What is the Powdery Mildew on My Plants Leaves?
+What Is This Powdery Mildew on My Plants' Leaves?

 As a former landscaper, I have seen a lot of plant diseases.
 One of the easiest ones to recognize is powdery mildew; it looks just like its name.
 The mildew will form a white or gray powdery film on a plant's leaves, stems, and fruit.

 Powdery mildew is a fungal disease caused by the many varieties of the fungi that belong to the order Erysiphales.
 The fungus thrives in warm, humid environments, and overwinters in the soil.
 The mildew forms spores that spread through wind, insects, and water run-off, which carries the disease to other plants.
 According to the Arizona Cooperative Extension, "Unlike most fungi, spores germinate on the surface of plant parts without the presence of free water."